-OPWDD revised 3/2023 Self-Abusive Behavior w/Injury Self-inflicted injury by a service recipient that requires medical care beyond first aid.
+Self-Abusive Behavior w/Injury Self-inflicted injury by a service recipient that requires medical care beyond first aid.
 Injury with hospital admission Injury requiring hospitalization.
 (Illness are not included.)
-Theft/ Financial Exploitation Suspected theft of a service recipient's personal property or financial exploitation involving a value of more than \$100.00; theft involving a service recipient's credit, debit, or public benefit card (regardless of the amount involved).
-The police must be called.
-Occurs under the auspices of the agency, but that does not involve conduct on the part of an employee and does definition of any other incident described in 624.
-However, because of its severity or the sensitivity of the situate has the reasonably foreseeable potential to result in harm to the health, safety, or welfare of a person receiving sensitive.
+Theft/ Financial Exploitation Suspected theft of a service recipient's personal property or financial exploitation involving a value of more than \$10 involving a service recipient's credit, debit, or public benefit card (regardless of the amount involved).
+The police multiple of the amount involved involved involving a service recipient's credit, debit, or public benefit card (regardless of the amount involved).
+Other Significant Incident Occurs under the auspices of the agency, but that does not involve conduct on the part of an employee and does not meet the definition of any other incident described in 624.
+However, because of its severity or the sensitivity of the situation may result in, or has the reasonably foreseeable potential to result in harm to the health, safety, or welfare of a person receiving services.

 Serious Notable Occurrences - Sensitive Situations: do not report to the Justice Center; reportable to OPWDD only.
-Notify OPWDD, UH CEO, COO, Dept Dir, Dept Mgr., QA, Care Coordinator, Emergency Contact, etc. Death Death of any person receiving services, regardless of the cause of death.
+Notify OPWDD, UH CEO, COO, Program Dir, Program Mgr, QI, Care Coordinator, Emergency Contact, etc. Death of any person receiving services, regardless of the cause of death.
 All deaths of individuals who live in residential facilities operated or certified by OPWDD and other deaths that occur under the auspices of the agency.
-Only 1 person from the agency calls the death reporting line (person with most information); 1-855-373-2124 - Death reporting line.
-ONLY if the death appears to be the result of abuse or neglect, the JC VPCR needs to also be called.
+Only 1 person from the agency call the death reporting line (person with most information); 1-855-373-2124 - Death reporting line.
+ONLY if the death appears to be to result of abuse or neglect, the JC VPCR needs to also be called.
 Sensitive Situation Situation of delicate nature to the agency.
 Includes possible criminal acts committed by an individual receiving services.
 Minor Notable Occurrences - Do not report to the Justice Center; reportable to OPWDD only through an IRMA entry.
-Notify OPWDD, UH CEO, COO, Dept Dir, Dept Mgr., QA, Care Coordinator, Emergency Contact, etc.

-Injury Injury that requires more than first aid.
+Notify OPWDD, UH CEO, COO, Program Dir, Program Mgr., QA, Care Coordinator, Emergency Contact, etc. Injury njury Injury that requires more than first aid.
 Illness is not reportable.
 Theft or Financial Exploitation Suspected theft of a service recipient's supervised personal property or financial exploitation involving values of more than \$15 and less than or equal to \$100.
 If unsupervised spending is missing, not reportable to OPWDD or JC; unless the individual has alleged a theft - then reportable to OPWDD.
 The police must be called.

-Part 625 Events/Situations: do not occur under the auspices of an agency.
+Part 625 Ever Part 625 Events/Situations: do not occur under the auspices of an agency.
 Do not report to the Justice Center.
-Phone notification to OPWDD for Physical Abuse only is required.
+Phone notification to OPWDD for Phys OPWDD for Physical Abuse only is required.
 Must be entered in IRMA within 48 hours.
-For Supportive Apartments, if staff were not providing oversight at the time of the event/situation, it is Part625.
+For Supportive Apartments, if staff were not providing oversight at the ti oversight at the time of the event/situation, it is Part625.
 If staff were providing oversight, it is Part 624.
-Notify OPWDD, UH CEO, COO, Dept Dir, Dept Mgr., QA, Care Coordinator, Emergency Contact, etc.
+Notify OPWDD, UH CEO, COO, Program Dir, Pro Program Dir, Program Mgr., QA, Care Coordinator, Emergency Contact, etc. Physical Abuse Non-accidental use of force that results in bodily injury, pain or impairment, including but not limited to, being slapped, burned, cut,